CORRELATIONS

 2. The second hypothesis implies a correlation analysis where age is treated as a continuous variable.

 • While both hypotheses involve age, the distinction lies in how age is treated in the analysis.
 For instance, if age is defined as discrete categories, a quasi-experimental design would be more appropriate.
-On the other hand, if age is considered a continuous variable, then a correlation analysis would be more suitable.
+On the other hand, if age is treated as a continuous variable, correlation analysis would be more appropriate.

-• Quasi-experiments typically involve three variables: the independent variable (e.g., age groups such as those aged 15-24 and those aged 25-34), the dependent variable (e.g., smoking behavior), and potentially a third variable.
-The age groups are treated as the independent variable, and smoking behavior serves as the dependent variable.
+• Quasi-experiments typically involve three variables: the independent variable (e.g., age groups such as 15-24 and 25-34), the dependent variable (e.g., smoking behaviour), and a third variable.
+The age groups are treated as the independent variable, and smoking behaviour serves as the dependent variable.
 Therefore, this aligns with a quasi-experimental design.

 • On the other hand, correlation designs typically involve examining the relationship between two continuous variables.
-When age is defined as a continuous variable (e.g., with no discrete categories such as age 15-24 or 25-34), it meets the criteria for a correlation analysis.
-As a general rule, correlations involve two variables, while quasi-experimental designs involve a minimum of three.
+When age is treated as a continuous variable (e.g., without discrete categories such as 15-24 or 25-34), it meets the criteria for correlation analysis.
+As a general rule, correlations involve two variables, whereas quasi-experimental designs involve at least three.

-Many correlations have both sets of data coming from the same person.
+Many correlations involve both data sets from the same person.

 For example: “There will be a positive correlation between a smoker’s age and the number of cigarettes smoked; the older the person, the more cigarettes they will smoke.”

-In this example, both age and the number of cigarettes smoked come from one person.
+In this example, both age and the number of cigarettes smoked are from the same person.

-However, interclass and intra-class correlation are two cases of correlation analysis where the comparison is between groups.
+However, interclass and intraclass correlations are two types of correlation analysis used to compare groups.

 • “Interclass” means among the groups.